pg-aws/cybercon2023-devsecops-workshop/README.md

 4. Add permissions **AmazonS3FullAccess** and **AWSSecurityHubFullAccess** to the role
 ![image](https://user-images.githubusercontent.com/126644393/225792866-8354ed32-5ec7-42de-97d3-a3c92dd71a64.png)

-5. Upload the **buildspec-checkov.yml** file to your CodeCommit Repository
+5. Upload the **buildspec-checkov.yml** file to the root of your CodeCommit Repository
-6. Go to CodePipeline following [this link](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/iac-devsecops-pipeline/view?region=ap-southeast-2)
+6. Navigate to your CodePipeline in AWS console
 7. From the left panel, expand the "Build" section, click "Build Projects", then select the "checkov-project" from the main screen
 8. From the top right of the Build Project screen, click on the "Edit" dropdown then "Buildspec"
 ![image](https://user-images.githubusercontent.com/126644393/225575452-8964be7d-9cfc-4749-a0ee-37f345b8c3ae.png)